TokenMC/Discordia/README.md

-# Discordia
+# LuaCord

-**Discord API library written in Lua for the Luvit runtime environment**
+**Discord API library written in Lua for the Luvit runtime environment and modified for features and stability**

 ### Introduction